notify-eu/notify-wp/README.md

 The Notify WordPress Plugin allows you to send SMS, mail and push notifications from one integrated platform.
 The Notify platform makes it possible to use many underlying message services & types via one simple API, which saves a considerable amount of time in terms of integration, development and central management of content and reporting.
 Work better, faster, smarter!

+A <a href="https://notify.eu">Notify</a> account is required to make use of this plugin and the Notify service.
+Please register at https://app.notify.eu/register to make an account.

+<a href="https://notify.eu/privacy-policy/">Notify Privacy policy</a>

 ## How to Install

 ### From the WordPress Plugin Directory